dfinity/motoko/design/IDL.md

   - in an outbound record, a field of option (or null) type can also be removed in an upgrade, in which case the client will read it as if its value was null;
   - in an inbound record, a field of option (or null) type can also be added, in which case the service will read it as if its value was null.

-Taken together, the rules allow record types to support round-trips, i.e., occur in both inbound and outbound positions, while still remaining upgradable via new optional fields.
+Taken together, the rules allow even round-tripping record types to be upgraded by adding new fields, as long as these fields are optional.

 Possible future extensions: defaults for options, including for variants?